David-Enst/WeeWX-BCRobotics/README.md

 # WeeWX-BCRobotics
 A WeeWX driver for the BC Robotics and SparkFun weather station Raspberry Pi based hardware.

-weewx-bcrobo

-Driver to collect data from the "Spark Fun" SEN-08942 RoHS weather meters connected to the BC Robotics interface connected to a Raspberry Pi.
+The driver collects data from the "Spark Fun" SEN-08942 RoHS weather meters connected to the BC Robotics interface (HAT) connected to a Raspberry Pi.

   NOTE: I have also written an Android app to display WeeWX readings, see:
         https://sites.google.com/view/mywx/home
         Or just search for "MyWX" on the Google Play store.

-SEE:
+See:
 https://www.sparkfun.com/products/8942
 https://www.bc-robotics.com/tutorials/raspberry-pi-weather-station-part-1/